vishalj0501/hacktoberfest-2022/README.md

 ![image](https://user-images.githubusercontent.com/92500255/196728483-e20e7800-8fef-4bf1-8000-ad35173a0916.png)

-**Cool!** you have copied the avatar link now you have to just paste it in place of the first img src link.
+**Cool!** You have copied the avatar link now you have to just paste it in place of the first img src link.

 and then the Second img src - the path of the screenshot which in the Screenshot folder: `Screenshot/<screenshot_your-name>`